All the Changes to the Child Tax Credit This Year

 How much is the child tax credit in 2023?

 For tax year 2021, the expanded child tax credit was $3,600 for children 5 and under and $3,000 for children ages 6 to 17.
-(The age requirement was also temporarily extended from under 17 on Dec.
-31 to under 18.
-But that's gone, too.)
+That is no longer the case.
+(The age requirement was also temporarily extended to under 18 on Dec.
+31. But that's gone, too.)

-To be eligible for the tax break for the 2022 tax year, you and your family need to meet these requirements:
+To be eligible for the tax break for tax year 2022, you and your family must meet these requirements:

-- They must be your legally recognized child, stepchild, foster child, sibling, half-brother or half-sister, or a descendant of one of these categories (like a grandchild or niece or nephew).
+- They are your legally recognized child, stepchild, foster child, sibling, half-brother or half-sister, or a descendant of one of these categories (like a grandchild or niece or nephew).

-- You must be claiming them as a dependent on your tax return.
+- You are claiming them as a dependent on your tax return.

 Go to the IRS website for more information.